2.E.3: Instagram Posts

 }

 The following code is in the reference solution.
-We give aliases using
+We give aliases using as syntax to the named imports ref from both firebase/database and firebase/storage.

-.import { onChildAdded, push, ref as databaseRef, set } from "firebase/database";
+import { onChildAdded, push, ref as databaseRef, set } from "firebase/database";

 import {